Principal Care Management in North Carolina.

 PCM in North Carolina questions.

-NC Medicaid provides full supplementary coverage for PCM services.
+NC Medicaid provides partial supplementary coverage for PCM services.
 Medicare covers PCM under the same framework as CCM.
-NC Medicaid provides full supplementary coverage.
+NC Medicaid provides partial supplementary coverage.
 For dual-eligible beneficiaries, providers can bill both Medicare and Medicaid to maximize reimbursement.

 North Carolina has approximately 1.8M residents aged 65+ (16.3% of the population), with +25% by 2035 projected growth.
 Fast-growing retiree population, especially in coastal and mountain communities.
 Strong academic medical center presence.
 Recent Medicaid expansion increases covered population.